maci0/gke-inference-from-scratch/part1.md

 - `--enable-dataplane-v2`: [Enhanced networking and security features](https://cloud.google.com/kubernetes-engine/docs/concepts/dataplane-v2)
 - `--enable-multi-networking`: [Required for attaching multiple networks to pods](https://cloud.google.com/kubernetes-engine/docs/how-to/setup-multinetwork-support-for-pods)
 - `--enable-ip-alias`: [VPC-native networking](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) - Pod IP addresses are natively routable within the cluster's VPC network and other VPC networks connected to it by VPC Network Peering
 - `--gateway-api=standard`: [Enables Gateway API](https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api) for advanced traffic management and routing capabilities.
-We'll explore this in detail in Part 3 when building the inference gateway.
+We'll explore this in detail in Part 3 when using the inference gateway for intelligent routing.

+This step will take a few minutes, so it's a great opportunity to grab a coffee.

 ### 5.2 Configure kubectl Access